 TSS can be avoided by washing your hands thoroughly with soap and water before and after handling your cup, and emptying and rinsing your menstrual cup at least every 8h.
 Read more about TSS and how to avoid it here.

-Yes, you can wear a period cup overnight.
-However, if you typically sleep more than eight hours a night, you can use a reusable pad or period underwear instead since menstrual cups (and tampons) should not be worn for more than eight hours.
+Yes, you can wear a menstrual cup overnight.
+However, if you typically sleep more than eight hours a night, you may prefer to use a reusable pad or period underwear instead since menstrual cups (and tampons) should not be worn for more than eight hours.

 At Ruby Cup we have two menstrual cup sizes – small and medium.
 There are two factors to consider when you’re working out which size Ruby Cup will work for you: the amount of blood you lose when you have your period (your menstrual flow) and the location of your cervix.